Japanese laws affect foreign visitors in a big way. For example, foreigners are required to carry their original passport - not a copy.

 Enjoying local drinks is an inherent part of a trip for many travelers.
 It’s even more fun if you’re in a group or spontaneously find a local drinking buddy in a small, atmospheric bar!
 The legal drinking age in Japan is 20.
-That age differs from country by country.
-But as long as you’re over 20 years of age, you’re free to drink in Japan.
+While this age differs from country by country, as long as you’re over 20 years of age, you’re free to drink in Japan.
+(Just be sure to bring your passport with you for ID.)

-People under 20 also cannot purchase alcohol.
+As in many other countries, people under the legal age of 20 also cannot purchase alcohol.
 Some stores will ask you for identification to confirm your age.
 Alcoholic beverages aren’t only sold at liquor stores in Japan but also at supermarkets and convenience stores.
 Especially convenience stores sell alcohol 24/7.
-Nowadays, there are hardly any vending machines left that offer alcohol, but you will sometimes spot them in rural areas.
+Nowadays, there are hardly any vending machines in Japan left that offer alcohol, but you will sometimes spot them in rural areas.
 Some people might feel that the regulations regarding the sale of alcohol are more lenient than elsewhere.

 Of course, drinking and driving is illegal, but passengers who are not the driver are free to drink.
 In recent years, drunk driving incidents have been followed by harsh punishment as a crackdown on the issue.
 Drinking is seen as a privilege of adults, expecting people to drink responsibly.